 NRF welcomed the re-introduced Goodlatte bill as “an important step toward disrupting the operations of patent trolls.”
-The legislation would require that “demand” letters threatening to sue be more specific so recipients could better understand the infringement being alleged.
-Court papers would also have to be more specific, judges would decide early on whether a patent is valid, losing patent trolls would have to pay court costs, rules would be changed to reduce discovery costs, and lawsuits against end users who simply bought a product off the shelf could be postponed while claims against the manufacturer are resolved.
+The legislation would require that court papers be more specific, judges would have to decide early on whether a patent is valid, losing patent trolls would have to pay court costs, rules would be changed to reduce discovery costs, and lawsuits against end users who simply bought a product off the shelf could be postponed while claims against the manufacturer are resolved.

 NRF has formed a new coalition intended to ensure that legislation is not blocked again.
-The United for Patent Reform group is chaired by NRF and computer technology giant Oracle, and includes retail, restaurant, grocery, hotel and technology companies and associations among its members.
+The United for Patent Reform group is chaired by NRF and Cisco, and includes retail, restaurant, grocery, hotel and technology companies and associations among its members.
 The coalition will build upon the work done by NRF’s Patent Troll Working Group, and NRF is continuing to work closely with members of the House and Senate.